 Please note that extra guidance will need to be added for the context of apps: how can Human Service Consumers verify that they are not being tricked?

-Technical iSHARE role-specific API requirements and the APIs which are exposed by the Scheme Owner can be found in the dedicated iSHARE Development Portal.
+Technical

 This section covers the Technical details of the iSHARE Scheme.

 The section starts out with a chapter containing an overview of relevant technical standards that apply to the iSHARE Scheme in general.
 Next, this section provides a dedicated chapter on the 'delegation evidence structure', a JSON data structure which specifies how Authorisation Registries and Entitled Parties need to be able to present delegation evidence upon request.